zeha/xc32/src/gcc/gcc/config/pic30/pic30.md

          break;
        }
        if ((reg < WR8_REGNO) && (!pic30_interrupt_function_p(cfun->decl))) {
-         /* other_reg is not used and its a clobbered regsiter, so its free! */ break;
+         /* other_reg is not used and its a clobbered register, so its free! */ break;
        }
        /* otherwise inelligble */